University of Manchester - Logo

 About the course

-You'll focus on contemporary rules, procedures and practices of international courts and tribunals.
-During the course, you'll gain valuable knowledge regarding the International Court of Justice, interstate and mixed arbitration tribunals, as well as investment dispute resolution mechanisms such as the International Centre for Settlement of Investment Disputes (ICSID), or World Trade Organization (WTO).
+Specifically, you’ll learn about the International Court of Justice and interstate and mixed arbitration tribunals, as well as investment dispute resolution mechanisms such as the International Centre for Settlement of Investment Disputes, or the World Trade Organization.

 See the full course profile on our website >